Art + Design Prospective Students

 You can view a list of recent Scholarship and Award Winners on our Department News page.

 The Department of Art + Design offers students other learning opportunities outside of the classroom.
 Below are a few examples of opportunities offered to our students:

 The Museum Experience Program encourages and provides art majors with the opportunity to encounter visual art of both historical and contemporary significance.
 The Department of Art + Design conducts two charter bus trips each semester to a museum or gallery in a neighboring major city.

-The McKinney and Knauer Galleries provide a range of international, national and regional exhibitions.
+The John H Baker and Knauer Galleries provide a range of international, national and regional exhibitions.
 The galleries are an educational resource for students and faculty.
 The Department of Art + Design will host an average of 15 exhibitions a year including alumni and current student shows.
 Many of the exhibiting artists also give gallery talks and demonstrations.